A day trip from Venice to Padua in Italy is easy, enjoyable, and a great thing to do no matter if you are travelling solo, as a couple or in a group.

 Where is Padua, Italy?

-Padua is one of the major cities in the Northern Italian region of the Veneto.
-It is within close proximity to Veneto’s other large cities, namely:
+Padua is one of the major cities and an important economic centre in the Northern Italian region of Veneto.
+The capital of its own province, Padua is within close proximity to Veneto’s other large cities, namely:

 - Venice – eastwards about 40 km away from Padua;

 - Vicenza – westwards about 30 km away from Padua; and